 When Chloe almost dies from a drunk driver, she decides to reclaim her life with a bucket list filled with items like ‘camping’ and ‘meaningless lovemaking.’

 Chloe enlists the handsome apartment handyman to help her check off adventurous tasks.
 However, she finds herself quickly falling for him.

 Red is sweet AF but also overcoming an abusive relationship.
 He’s damn good in bed, and the book is utterly sexy.

-As someone with a chronic illness, I absolutely loved the representation in this island-based rom-com.
+Having a chronic illness, we absolutely loved the representation in this rom-com.
 Characters overcome pain and trauma; they seek professional help without stigma.

 Get A Life, Chloe Brown is also about passion and growth.
 We witness strong family relationships and how to make new friends.